shorebirdtech/website/src/pages/jobs.md

 X).
 You'll talk to all 3 of us and check mutual references.
 If it's a mutual fit, we'll make you an offer.

-## Reach out

-If you're interested in joining us, please email eric@shorebird.dev.
-You can also (and are encouraged to) hop on our [Discord](https://discord.gg/shorebird) and chat with us there.
-We do pretty much everything in the public so you can very much see what we're like without even needing to apply.

 ---

 # Go-To-Market Lead